-The flak tower is third of three flak towers built in Berlin from 1940 to 1942 at the idea of Hitler himself.
+The flak tower is one of three built in Berlin between 1940 and 1942, inspired by an idea of Hitler himself.

 Click here to find the locations of the flak towers

-Berliner Unterwelten offers guided tours inside the ruins.
-You can find out more about the tour on the Berliner Unterwelten website.
+Berliner Unterwelten provides guided tours inside te ruins.
+For detailed information about the tours, visit the Berliner Unterwelten website.

 Where: